Fare of passenger trains in China: Seat

 Some CRH trains run on conventional low-speed tracks have special discount.
 Some long distance train's second-class seat equals to a hard sleeper of the same distance when it is more expensive.

 Sleeper

-There are two types of sleepers on CRH trains: normal sleeper or deluxe sleeper; The deluxe-class only found on CRH1E trains.
+There are two types of sleepers on CRH trains: normal sleeper or deluxe sleeper; The deluxe-class is only found on CRH1E trains.
 Each type of sleeper has upper or lower options.

 The fare of a sleeper CRH train follows the formula: